igorkry/tnt4j-streams/tnt4j-streams-kafka/samples/kafka-intercept/readme.md

 #### Interceptors configuration

 To configure interceptors use file `./config/intercept/interceptors.properties`.
 Configuration properties are:
 * `metrics.report.period` - period (in seconds) of Kafka interceptors (and JMX) collected metrics reporting to dedicated Kafka topic.
+* `metrics.report.delay` - delay (in seconds) before first metrics reporting is invoked.
+If not defined, it is equal to `metrics.report.period`.
 * `trace.kafka.messages` - flag indicating whether to trace (send to JKool) intercepted Kafka messages. **NOTE:** Kafka message fields and
 JKool events fields mapping is hardcoded for now.